 Melissa has spent many years honing her craft, collaborating with artists and writers across Canada and the United States.
 She continues to explore the depths of her experiences and that of others with lyrics that are honest, compelling and thought provoking.
 Melissa has been assembling a strong team to help bring her debut project to life.
 She continues to travel to Nashville, TN where she is writing with some of the industry’s best and has performed at iconic Nashville venues including The Bluebird Cafe, Commodore Grille and The Belcourt Taps.

 Melissa’s sentimental sound and love for her community has already garnered her a lot of attention.
-She has a growing fan base in cities across the province of Ontario including the Niagara Region, Windsor, Toronto and London, where she attended Brescia University College at Western University.
+She has a growing fan base in cities across the province of Ontario including Windsor, the Niagara Region, and London where she attended Brescia University College at Western University.
 Melissa studied the effects of music on the brain, graduating as Valedictorian, an Honor Society inductee and recipient of the Thomas Underwood Award for academic and extra-curricular excellence with an Honors (B.A.)
 Specialization in Psychology.
 She recently completed her Master of Science degree in Cognitive, Developmental and Brain Sciences at Western University.

 With a little honey and a touch of lace, it’s hard not to fall under the spell of Melissa Megan.